24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 skyline view of Puebla

-from the rooftop of Museo Amparo
+Fabulous skyline views from the rooftop of Museo Amparo

 If you’re going to visit one museum in Puebla, make sure it’s Museo Amparo.
 This wonderfully eclectic museum has everything from Maya artifacts to colonial art to aerial photos of present-day Mexico.

 The museum has a bonus: a rooftop terrace with beautiful views of the Puebla skyline.
 In pre-COVID times, there was an outdoor restaurant on the terrace.
+It might now be open.

-7. Museo del Alfenique
+7. Check out Museo del Alfenique

 a colonial living room in Museo Aalfenique

-8. Museo San Pedro de Arte
+8. Visit Museo San Pedro de Arte

-9. House of Culture of Puebla / Casa de La Culturas
+9. Check out Casa de La Culturas

 the exterior Casa de la Culturas building